naman-tatvasoft/JobApplicationPortal/README.markdown

 - Mail sent to all candidate on job creation with same preference.
 - Role-based access control for secure API usage.

 ## API Endpoints

+- Api rate is limited to 1000 request/ 10 seconds with 200 can be in queue.

 | **Endpoint** | **Method** | **Access** | **Description** |
 | --- | --- | --- | --- |